skylermbang/Crpyto_Challenge/README.md

 ## Challengs

+- Deployment Issues
+   using vercel and heroku having dependency issues Had to use s3 to deploy the react app
 - CORS problem
     In local development server , it is possible to get news articles using NEWSAPI hoever in S3, there is CORS error ...
-It wont get the data from api
+It wont get the data from api Tried few different news api (bingle, newsapi) both not working due to CORS , showing error state instead, will keep look for other methods(proxy, other API...)

 - Unit Test
     Not familiar with components unit testing.
+    Trying to learn more about it